SaidTogru/Facial-expression-recognition-web-application/README.md

 # Summary

-The following project was developed as part of my bachelor's thesis: www.google.com .The project implements, trains and evaluates the four best performing Convolutional Neural Networks architectures for the databases RAF-DB, AffectNet, FERG, GoogleCC0 (Google Images).
+The following project was developed as part of my bachelor's thesis: </br>www.google.com </br>The project implements, trains and evaluates the four best performing Convolutional Neural Networks architectures for the databases RAF-DB, AffectNet, FERG, GoogleCC0 (Google Images).
 For more information of different architectures and their accuracy ranking in the Facial Expression Recognition domain, see paperswithcode: https://paperswithcode.com/task/facial-expression-recognition

 # Databases